 Welcome to Patty's Page

-Twelve years after the death of my dad I still honor the promise I made to him the night he died - to bike Across America, We never discussed the route I would take so I keep riding.
+Thirteen years after the death of my dad I still honor the promise I made to him the night he died - to bike Across America, We never discussed the route I would take so I keep riding.
 While I was fulfilling this dream of mine - biking across America, I decided to give my ride a greater purpose.
 Since I have lost a brother, two sisters, a niece, a cousin, and several friends to cancer I chose to use these rides as fund raisers for cancer research.
-I have biked over 32,000 miles and raised close to $150,000 for cancer research and treatment through my bike rides.
+I have biked over 32,000 miles and raised close to $195,000 for cancer research and treatment through my bike rides and swims.

 Eileen’s symptoms prompted her to get a Covid 19 test in November of 2020.
 When her test result was negative, she decided to see her doctor to get answers on why she was so tired.
 Through blood tests it was determined that she has AML leukemia.
 She spent the next four weeks in the hospital for treatment.
 Her journey has been in and out of the hospital.
-In the middle of March, she received a bone marrow transplant.
-We are all praying for a positive outcome.
-Since the bone marrow transplant Eileen has several side effects which she continues to work through.
-Progress has been slow.
+In the middle of March 2021, she received a bone marrow transplant.
+Since the bone marrow transplant, Eileen continues to work through several side effects.
+She has a positive attitude.

 Leslie, is a good friend that I met on my first cross country ride in 2014.
 On Jan.
 23, 2018 Leslie was diagnosed with stage 4 lung cancer and given a 50-50 chance that a year later she would still be alive.
-Thanks to the wonder drug Alectinib (FDA approved this drug just two months before Leslie was diagnosed) Leslie has spent the past 53 months checking things off her bucket list.
-The coronavirus has limited Leslies travels.
+Thanks to the wonder drug Alectinib (FDA approved this drug just two months before Leslie was diagnosed) Leslie has spent the past 63 months checking things off her bucket list.
 Leslie also has an amazing attitude.
 She realizes that at any point her body can reject this drug.

-YOU support the research that Rush is doing to improve treatment of various forms of cancer.
+YOUR donation supports the research- that Rush is doing to improve treatment of various forms of cancer.

-Proceeds from the swim will support early-stage research and clinical trials for a variety of cancer types (one of them being lung cancer) at the Swim Across America Lab at Chicago Rush University Medical Center.
+Proceeds from the swim will support early-stage research and clinical trials for a variety of cancer types (pancreatic, ovarian, and breast cancer) at the Swim Across America Lab at Chicago Rush University Medical Center.